 - 2 How to Divide Using Long Division: Two-Digit and One-Digit Numbers

 - 3 Calculating the Division for Integers: Remainder and Long Division

 Division with Integers: Solving Problems with Multiplication

 When we do division, we use the symbol ÷.
 In integer division, the following calculation is used.

 What does this mean? $12÷3$ means how many you get when you divide 12 by 3.
 For example, there are 12 cakes, and we divide them into three pieces.
 Then you can divide it into four parts.

 The division is used to split numbers.

 So, how do we find the answer using division?
 Earlier, we explained that if you cannot do multiplication, you cannot do division.
 This is because multiplication must always be done when doing division.

-For example, $12÷3$ can be interpreted as “If you multiply 3 by what, it becomes 12?”
+For example, $12÷3$ can be interpreted as what you multiply 3 by to get 12.
 In other words, it is as follows.